 Assessment in elementary music should be authentic, quick, valid, reliable and FUN!
 Integrate assessment into music activities while building music literacy.

-Music Black History music lessons are natural extension to teach about civil rights.
-Orff instruments create fresh versions of authentic spirituals.
+Black History music lessons are a natural element of the elementary music classroom.
+Adding Orff instruments creates fresh versions of authentic spirituals.

 Teachers & students will love these awesome Boom Task Cards in elementary music classroom.
 Lessons are more like play with melody & rhythm games.